Dimitri96/LDPC_Encoding/README.md

 LDPC Encoding Combined Project:

-This repository is a combination of four projects that have been nodified to include a custom LDPC encoding function.
+This repository is a combination of four projects that have been modified to include a custom LDPC encoding function.
 This repository includes the LDPC encdoding codes, the modified CMakeLists and a CMake build system to handle all four projects.
 The following projects are combined in this repository: